What American travelers need to know about getting a covid-19 test in Mexico

 We spoke with Mexico tourism insiders to find out how Americans can get a coronavirus test in Mexico, which one they need to get home, how much it will cost them and what happens if they test positive.

-[U.S. will require coronavirus test for international travelers arriving in the country]

-What does the new rule require?
+What does the inbound testing rule require?

-Beginning on Jan.
-26, those traveling back to the United States by plane will be required to test negative for the coronavirus no more than three days before their flight home, and show proof of their negative result (or that they’ve recovered from covid-19) before boarding.
+Those traveling back to the United States by plane will be required to test negative for the coronavirus no more than three days before their flight home, and show proof of their negative result (or that they’ve recovered from covid-19) before boarding.

-Travelers can get either a PCR test — considered the gold standard, which can cost more and takes a few days to process results — or an antigen test, a rapid test which tends to be less accurate but is faster and cheaper.
+Travelers can get either a PCR test — considered the gold standard, which can cost more and takes a few days to process results — or an antigen test, a rapid test that tends to be less accurate but is faster and cheaper.

 Where can I find a coronavirus test in Mexico?

-At this time, the popular mail-in coronavirus testing services, like Pixel and Vault, are not available for international use.
-Travelers will have to go get a test in person or arrange for a professional to come to their accommodation.

 To encourage customers to keep their reservations, hotels across the country are promising to help coordinate tests for guests either on-site or at nearby labs and hospitals.
-Customers can get in touch with the hotel concierge who should know where to find the best-priced tests from approved testing labs, or be able to arrange an on-site test.
-Rodrigo Esponda, the managing director of the Los Cabos Tourism Board, says that courtesy may extend to travelers staying at villas and timeshares as well.
+Customers can get in touch with the hotel concierge, who should know where to find the best-priced tests from approved testing labs, or be able to arrange an on-site test.
+Rodrigo Esponda, managing director of the Los Cabos Tourism Board, says that courtesy may extend to travelers staying at villas and time shares as well.

 Those not staying at a serviced accommodation can go to tourism offices for assistance on where to find approved testing labs.
 The State Department website has also provided this list, in Spanish, of approved laboratories for travelers needing a coronavirus test.